 It took me a few tries to get the hang of making this sauce.
 But I think the secret is removing the center (germ) of the garlic.
 Yes, this is tedious and takes time, but the first two times I tried to make this, I skipped that step and ended up with an oily mess that didn't emulsify.

-It's also crucial to add the oil very slowly.
+It's also crucial to add the oil to your food processor very slowly.
 Make sure you have a steady hand (and a good measuring cup that doesn't drip), or consider using something to help you, like maybe a plastic squeeze bottle.

-Once you've got this sauce made, it lasts awhile in the fridge.
-Just put it in a jar, or airtight container - one recipe makes about 4 cups.
+Once you've got this sauce made, it lasts quite a while in the fridge.
+Just put it in a jar or airtight container - one recipe makes about 4 cups.

-Of course it's delicious on chicken shawarma and donair, but it's also great on roasted veggies, and makes a good (extra garlicky) substitute for mayo on sandwiches.
+Of course it's delicious on chicken shawarma and donair, but it's also great on roasted veggies and makes a good (extra garlicky) substitute for mayo on sandwiches.
+My family loves dipping fries in it, and a friend of mine loves to put it on rice.
+It's very versatile.
 You just might want to skip it if you have a hot date or important business meeting 😉

 Lebanese Garlic Sauce (Toum)